 Qaeda Prison Break

 Bagram Airbase is home to one of the most heavily fortified military prisons in the world.
 Located in the shadow of the Hindu Kush about 30 miles north of Kabul, the facility holds hundreds of alleged jihadists at the center of three tight rings of security, surrounded by U.S. and Afghan troops.
-To enter and leave Bagram one has to pass through a labyrinth of concrete and dirt-filled-wire barriers that are overlooked by two-storey-high observation posts.
+To enter and leave Bagram one has to pass through a labyrinth of concrete and dirt-filled-wire barriers that are overlooked by two-story-high observation posts.
 The prisoners, dressed in orange jumpsuits, are kept in wire cages in the middle of an old warehouse, somewhat like Hannibal Lecter in “Silence of the Lambs.”
 The warehouse in turn is ringed by razor wire and finally the fences and guard posts of the airbase itself.

 Yet in the early morning hours of July 11, 2005, U.S. officials say, four of these brightly attired men somehow penetrated each of the three security cordons and slipped through a Soviet-era minefield just outside the base, one purposely left active.
 Then the escapees disappeared into the darkness, managing even to elude local Tajik villagers who are generally hostile to foreign fighters.
 It was, almost everyone agreed, an astonishing feat.
 “If this really happened as reported, it makes the Great Escape of World War II look like an Outward Bound exercise,” said one U.S. defense analyst familiar with detainee operations who would speak only if he were not named.